Easy Butter Chicken (30 minute recipe!)

 The Curry

-- 2 tablespoons butter or cooking oil
+- 2 tablespoons butter (see notes)

 - 2 yellow onions (roughly chopped)